Akuli/jou/doc/ub.md

     return 0
 ```

-This crashes with a `Segmentation fault` error.
+This crashes with a segmentation fault.
 With `jou --valgrind filename.jou` I get:

 ```